Olga424/Palindrome/README.md

 * POST-method: http://localhost:8080/palindromme/play/{username}/{string}
 \
              A. returns the message "Not a palindrome.
 Try again" if the entered word is not a palindrome;\
-             B. return the message "Already in use.
+             B. returns the message "Already in use.
 Try again" if the entered word is a palindrome but already used by another player;\
-             C. return the congratulation message as well as the number of earned points for this round and total score if the entered word is a palindrome.\
+             C. returns the congratulation message as well as the number of earned points for this round and total score if the entered word is a palindrome.\
 * GET-method: http://localhost:8080/palindromme/scores
 \
             returns the total score table of all players sorted by the number of points(descending).